electrode-io/electrode-react-ssr-caching/README.md

    - `preserveKeys` - List of keys that should not be tokenized.
    - `preserveEmptyKeys` - List of keys that should not be tokenized if they are empty string `""`
+   - `ignoreKeys` - List of keys that should be completely ignored as part of the template cache key.
    - `whiteListNonStringKeys` - List of non-string keys that should be tokenized.

 # API